programminghistorian/jekyll/en/lessons/encoding-texts-tei-1.md

     * [`<ref>`](https://perma.cc/4CP3-VXPN) (or [`<ptr>`](https://perma.cc/3FAW-5CSM)): an external link (URL) where the document is available
 * [`<sourceDesc>`](https://perma.cc/255B-NZRM) (from 'source description'): the information about the source from which the encoded text is being taken.
 It can be a descriptive paragraph (inside the generic element for a paragraph, `<p>`).
 It can also be structured in many ways.
 For example, it can use the element [`<bibl>`](https://perma.cc/TJ8N-KSC3) and include the bibliographic reference without more structuring elements (for example, `<bibl>Walt Whitman, *Leaves of Grass* Brooklyn, New York: Walt Whitman, 1855</bibl>`).
 Or, it can contain a structured reference in [`<biblStruct>`](https://perma.cc/2UZ7-YYKA), which contains other relevant elements.

 Suppose we want to encode *Leaves of Grass* by Walt Whitman, starting with [this freely available edition on the Walt Whitman Archive](https://perma.cc/ZCG9-2YLQ).
-The `<teiHeader>` of our TEI document could look like the following:
+The `<teiHeader>` of our TEI document could be presented as follows:

 ```
 <teiHeader>